 In order to prevent stiffness it is important to keep moving as well as to change (sitting) position regularly.attitude change.
 Now why don't we recommend the best way to sit?
 We don't because there is no perfect sitting posture!
 So it's not about the perfect posture but about variety.
 Because we would like to help you get rid of the stiff feeling in the back, we have listed five exercises that are effective in remedying these symptoms.
 The exercises not only make you move more smoothly but also work to strengthen your muscles!

 A row is a muscle-strengthening exercise that, in addition to being useful for building strength, also increases mobility.
 The prerequisite for this, of course, is proper execution and a large range of motion (ROM).
 Performing a row addresses stiffness in the upper back, at the level of the shoulder blades.

 The band pull is an exercise meant to strengthen the back of the shoulders and upper back.
 It is important to have a proper range of motion.
 In this case, that means not as wide as possible, but until the elastic band touches the chest.
 Furthermore, you can add variation by keeping the arms in neutral position, turning inward or turning outward.
 In addition to a good range of motion, movement speed is also important.
 Make sure you perform the movement in a controlled and calm manner.

 When you think of a split squat, you probably immediately think of training for the legs.
-However, besides the fact that this exercise has a function in the leg muscles, it does a lot more than that.
-The asymmetric movement mobilises the hip and pelvis.
-In addition, this, together with the additional demand in stability, ensures activation of the core.
-The split squat is therefore very suitable for relieving stiffness in the lower back.
-Of course, here again you should ensure a correct posture and controlled movement.
+However, besides this exercise having a function in the leg muscles, much more happens.
+The asymmetrical movement has a mobilizing effect in the hip and pelvis.
+In addition, along with the additional demand in stability, this causes activation of the core.
+With this, the split squat is very suitable for resolving stiffness in the low back.
+Again, of course, make sure to maintain correct posture and controlled movement.